UIMSolutions/uim/orm/uim/orm/classes/tables/README.md

 class DORMTable

 Table objects provide access to the collection of entities stored in a specific table.
 Each table in your application should have an associated Table class which is used to interact with a given table.
-If you do not need to customize the behavior of a given table CakeD will generate a Table instance for you to use.
+If you do not need to customize the behavior of a given table uimD will generate a Table instance for you to use.

 Before trying to use Table objects and the ORM, you should ensure that you have configured your database connection.
 Basic Usage

 To get started, create a Table class.
 These classes live in src/Model/Table.
-Tables are a type model collection specific to relational databases, and the main interface to your database in CakeD’s ORM.
+Tables are a type model collection specific to relational databases, and the main interface to your database in uimD’s ORM.
 The most basic table class would look like:

 // src/Model/Table/ArticlesTable.php
 namespace App\Model\Table;